Arsenal legend Henry 'available' as he discusses Celtic job links | Goal.com

 Celtic had been the dominant force in Scottish football prior to the 2020-21 campaign, winning nine successive league titles.

-However, in 2018 Gerrard set about knocking the Hoops off their perch after being appointed as head coach at Rangers, with the Liverpool legend going on to won their first top-flight domestic crown in a decade in March 2021.
+However, in 2018 Gerrard set about knocking the Hoops off their perch after being appointed as head coach at Rangers, with the Liverpool legend going on to win their first top-flight domestic crown in a decade in March.

 The Gers are 20 points ahead of Celtic in the table having yet to suffer a single league defeat, with their arch-rivals now in need of a significant rebuild to recover from a turbulent season.